amitechno/build-ml-pipeline-for-short-term-rental-prices/README.md

 ### Train the model on a new data sample

-Let's now test that we can run the release using ``mlflow`` without any other pre-requisite.
+We have tested that we can run the release using ``mlflow`` without any other pre-requisite.
 We will train the model on a new sample of data that our company received (``sample2.csv``):

-(be ready for a surprise, keep reading even if the command fails)
 ```bash
 > mlflow run https://github.com/[your github username]/build-ml-pipeline-for-short-term-rental-prices.git \
              -v [the version you want to use, like 1.0.0] \